agussman/a_python_tutorial/README.md

 # Instructions

  Each directory is a lesson.
-They will build upon each other conceptually but still run independently.
+They build upon each other conceptually but still run independently.

  # References